sudar/DCMotorBot/README.md

 ## Examples
 The library has an example sketch under the /examples folder which explains how to control the bot.

-SimpleBot.ino – Shows the normal way of using the library
+BasicBot.ino – Shows the normal way of using the library

 ## Dependency